Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Baseline Evolutionary Algorithms

 where $\nu(x) = \max \left\{ 0,w(x)-C \right\}$ is the constraint violation of $x$.
 If $x$ is a feasible solution, then $w(x)\leq C$ and $\nu(x)=0$.
 Otherwise, $\nu(x)$ is the weight distance of $w(x)$ from $C$.

 The algorithm aims to maximize $f_{1+1}$ which consists of two terms.
-The first term is the total profit of the chosen items and the second term is the applied penalty to infeasible solutions.
+The first term is the total profit of the chosen items and the second term is the penalty applied to infeasible solutions.
 The amount of penalty guarantees that a feasible solution always dominates an infeasible solution.
-Moreover, between two infeasible solutions, the one with weight closer to $C$ dominates the other one.
+Moreover, for two infeasible solutions, the one with weight closer to $C$ dominates the other one.

-The other algorithm we consider in this paper is a multi-objective evolutionary algorithm (Algorithm~\ref{alg:moea}), which is inspired by a theoretical study on the performance of evolutionary algorithms in the reoptimization of linear functions under dynamic uniform constraints~\cite{shi2017reoptimization}.
-Each solution $x$ in the objective space is a two-dimensional point $f_{MOEA}(x) = (w(x), p(x)).$ We say solution $y$ dominates solution $x$ w.r.t. $f_{MOEA}$, denoted by $y \succcurlyeq_{MOEA} x$, if $w(y) = w(x) \land f_{(1+1)}(y) \geq f_{(1+1)}(x)$.
+The other algorithm we consider in this paper is a multi-objective evolutionary algorithm (Algorithm~\ref{alg:moea}), which is motivated by a theoretical study on the performance of evolutionary algorithms for the reoptimization of linear functions under dynamic uniform constraints~\cite{DBLP:journals/algorithmica/ShiSFKN19}.
+In the case of a uniform constraint the weight $w(x)$ of a solution $x$ is given by the number of chosen elements, i.e., $w(x)=|x|_1$ holds.
+Each fitness of solution $x$ in the bi-objective objective space is a two-dimensional point $f_{MOEA}(x) = (w(x), p(x))$.
+We say solution $y$ dominates solution $x$ w.r.t. $f_{MOEA}$, denoted by $y \succcurlyeq_{MOEA} x$, if $w(y) = w(x) \land f_{(1+1)}(y) \geq f_{(1+1)}(x)$.

-According to the definition of $\succcurlyeq_{MOEA}$, two solutions are comparable only if they have the same weight.
-Note that if $x$ and $y$ are infeasible and comparable, then the one with higher profit dominates.
-MOEA uses a parameter denoted by $\delta$, which determines the maximum number of individuals that the algorithm is allowed to store around the current $C$.
-For any weight in $[C-\delta, C+\delta]$, MOEA keeps a solution.
+According to the definition of $\succcurlyeq_{MOEA}$, two solutions are comparable only if they have the same weight and reflects the same approach as investigated in \cite{DBLP:journals/algorithmica/ShiSFKN19} for the case where each element contributes a weight of $1$.
+Note that if $x$ and $y$ are infeasible and comparable, then the one with higher profit dominates. \EA uses a parameter denoted by $\delta$, which determines the maximum number of individuals that the algorithm is allowed to store around the current $C$.
+For any weight in $[C-\delta, C+\delta]$, \EA keeps one solution.
 The algorithm prepares for the dynamic changes by storing nearby solutions, even if they are infeasible as they may become feasible after the next change.
-A large $\delta$, however, causes a large number of solutions to be kept, which reduces the probability of choosing anyone.
-Since the algorithm chooses only one solution to mutate in each iteration, this affects the MOEA's performance in finding the optimal solution.
+A large $\delta$, however, causes a large number of solutions to be kept, which reduces the probability of choosing a particular one.
+Since the algorithm chooses only one solution to mutate in each iteration, this affects \EA's performance in finding the optimal solution.